michelleezhangg/WikipediaGame/contributions.md

 Documentation is an important part of software development and serves as a trusted source to explain the code and thought-process behind its implementation.
 Therefore, I have found it very important to make sure all of these documents are as detailed as possible.

 ## Reflections
-This project has taught me the process of improving an existing implemention.
+This project has taught me the process of improving an existing implementation.
 Before getting to the coding part, it is extremely vital to plan out the code and set milestones for oneself.

 Certainly, there are things out of my control such as losing the initial progress and needing to get a new computer which set me back many weeks.
 Additionally, with my weak immune system, I got the flu a few days before finals week which also set me back.
 But, with all of these troubles, I still managed to implement as many changes that I could.

-This taught me to communicate effectively and to perservere through the hardships and do the best I can.
+This taught me to communicate effectively and to persevere through the hardships and do the best I can.
 Although, my algorithm is not the most effective and I would have loved to have more time to implement the things I wanted to, it works with simple Wikipedia pages and I am able to document my progress along with future work and limitations.
 This goes back to the communication skill as well.
 It is important to communicate what has been going on with me along with things I wish I could have done given more time.

 ## Contributions
 This project was done by myself without contributions from other students.
 I did references the original BFS source code and used Aider and ChatGPT to aid me with debugging and general installation and coding difficulties.